jasperfirecai2/browserify-fs/README.md

 });
 ```

-You can also make browserify replace `require('fs')` with browserify-fs using
+You can also make browserify replace `require('fs')` with srepollock-browserify-fs using

-	browserify -r fs:browserify-fs
+	browserify -r fs:srepollock-browserify-fs

 Using the replacement you can browserify modules like [tar-fs](https://github.com/mafintosh/tar-fs) and [mkdirp](https://github.com/substack/node-mkdirp)!